pythonmcpi/braindigit/README.md

 [adding it to the PATH](https://github.com/Dandigit/braindigit/blob/master/PATH.md) and then you're good to go!

 ## Using Braindigit
 So, you've got Braindigit and a freshly written Brainfuck Hello World program.
-To compile it with Braindigit, simply run:
+To run it with Braindigit, simply run:
 ```
 braindigit filename.b
 ```